stmckeni/compaxcomp/README.md

 # compaxcomp
-a ide written in pyqt5 for addressing specific handicaps.
+a ide written in pyqt5 for addressing specific handicaps,particularly ADHD.

+*as of january 6th,2020, this is not an official demo or build, it is simply to test out and add new features as they come up.*

 all the files located in compax_comp folder. nem.py is where the main file is contained.